 The model APA used by the IRS (included as Appendix 1 of this report) includes a standard critical assumption that there will be no material changes to the taxpayer's business or to its tax or financial accounting practices during the APA term.
-Each of the APAs executed in 2014 included this standard critical assumption.
+Each of the APAs executed in 2015 included this standard critical assumption.
 A few bilateral cases have included critical assumptions tied to either the taxpayer's profitability in a certain year or over the term of the APA, or to the amount of non-covered transactions as a percentage of the taxpayer's revenue.
+Pursuant to § 7.06(3) of Rev. Proc.
+2015-41, 2015 I.R.B.
+263, APMA will cancel an APA in the event of a failure of a critical assumption unless the parties agree to revise the APA.